riccardoperra/statebuilder/README.md

 `StateBuilder` is an agnostic state management library built on the top of SolidJS reactivity.

 It's built to be an **extremely modular system**, with an API that allows you to add methods, utilities and custom behaviors to your store in an easier way.
 Of course, this come with a built-in TypeScript support.

 Solid already provides the primitives to build a state manager system thanks to signals and stores.
 What's missing is a well-defined pattern to follow while building your application.

 Thanks to `StateBuilder` you can **compose** the approach you like to handle your state.
+You can also use some patterns already exposed by the library.

 ## Table of contents